khalidalawar1/DisasterResponseMLPipeline/README.md

 # Disaster Response Pipeline Project

+For reproducibility and training other data sets, please make sure to checkout the format of the supplied data sets in the `data` folder.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.